 (Launches in new window)

-(Paula Whitacre is a contract writer with the NIEHS office in Bethesda, Md.)
+(Paula Whitacre is a contract writer with the NIEHS Office of Communications and Public Liaison.)

 The International Conference of the Pacific Basin Consortium on Environment and Health rotates meeting locations and includes topics of concern to the host country, as well as research from throughout the region.